How To Moisturize Your Scalp For Stronger Hair

 Beautiful, vibrant hair begins in the scalp.
 But when your scalp is dry, itchy, or flaky, it can be challenging to maintain healthy hair, not to mention embarrassing.
 Hormones, poor diet, product buildup, reduced sebum oil, and aging are some underlying conditions that can cause a dry scalp.

 Your follicles are the tiny organs that manufacture your hair, and their health is contingent on how well-nourished and conditioned your scalp is.
 The skin on your scalp is as vital to care for as the skin on your face.
-Eating healthy foods, supplementing with collagen, moisturizing with butter masks, and exfoliating with activated charcoal are crucial ways to hydrate your scalp to allow you to grow thicker, stronger hair.
+Eating healthy foods, supplementing with collagen, moisturizing with butter masks, and exfoliating with activated charcoal are crucial ways to hydrate your scalp and promote thicker, stronger hair.

 Becoming familiar with your scalp is crucial to growing vibrant hair.
 Your scalp is where your hair forms and grows, and if properly maintained, will give your follicles an optimal biome to turn thick, lush hair year after year.